ghenriqub/minishell/README.md

      - `t_shell` -> the shell's global status.
    - Auxiliar functions to free memory after each command.

+4. **Exit**
+   - Finishes the program and cleans any remaining memory allocated.

 ---

 ## Execution Flow